Minnesota, Our Common Home

 A great cultural, spiritual, and educational challenge stands before us, and it will demand that we set out on the long path of renewal.

 – Pope Francis, Laudato si’, 202

-In Minnesota, Our Common Home, we explore the key principles discussed in the encyclical and propose how we might translate them into our present situation as Minnesotans.
+Over the six-week study, your group will explore the key principles discussed in Laudato si’ and propose how we might translate them into our present situation as Minnesotans.
 Laudato si’, which some assume is focused only on the environment, also applies to many other aspects of our life.
 Some of the ideas presented here may be new or challenging, for Catholics and non-Catholics alike.